Table of contents

 I used Ether-3D’s Enderwire 4.2.2 config as the pins seemed very similar to my previous Aquila Klipper config.
 I made some modifications to my config throughout testing including:

-• Changing sensors to Generic 3950
+- Changing sensors to

-• Changing serial of the mcu
+for extruder and heater bed - Changing serial of the mcu

-• Uncommenting z_offset
+z_offset

 I decided to do the Klipper screen later.